-In our recent report on diverse communities, we surveyed community members and asked them to weigh in on this statement: “I feel comfortable talking with close friends, family, and community members about mine/my loved one’s health.”
+In one of NAMI California’s recent reports on diverse communities, we surveyed community members and asked them to weigh in on this statement: “I feel comfortable talking with close friends, family, and community members about mine/my loved one’s health.”
 67 percent of those who identified as white answered with “strongly agree” or “agree,” compared with 12.5% of those who identified as African American/Black.
 These disparate responses indicate serious differences in current experiences of stigma.

 Support and Treatment